ahmadfantastic/RandomQuiz/replit.md

 4. Created combined startup script (`start_all.sh`) that runs both backend and frontend for development
 5. Set up workflow to run the application in development mode
 6. Configured deployment for autoscale target with production servers
+7. Switched from SQLite to PostgreSQL using Replit's built-in database
+8. Installed psycopg2-binary and dj-database-url for PostgreSQL support

 ### Production Deployment Setup (Nov 16, 2025)
 1. Added WhiteNoise for efficient static file serving